Nino Cesarini: Later years

-Will H. L. Ogrinc supposes in his work that as Cesarini grew up, d'Adelswärd-Fersen sought relationships with other young boys.
-As proof of this he uses Plüschow's famous photograph in which a naked young man is seen lying on a sofa in the interior of Villa Lysis, on one of whose walls the famous painting that Hoecker painted to exalt the beauty of Cesarini can be seen.
-According to him, the naked boy on the couch is not Cesarini, since he seems too young in comparison to the subject of the painting.
+Will Ogrinc suggests in his work that as Cesarini matured, d'Adelswärd-Fersen pursued relationships with other young boys.
+He cites Plüschow's famous photograph as evidence, which shows a naked young man lying on a sofa inside Villa Lysis.
+On one of the walls, Hoecker's renowned painting, celebrating Cesarini's beauty, is visible.
+Ogrinc asserts that the naked boy on the couch is not Cesarini, as he appears too young compared to the subject in the painting.

 Cesarini and d'Adelswärd-Fersen travelled, at least a few times, to countries in the Far East.
 Apart from some temporary separations, for example during Cesarini's military service and his participation in the First World War, which was followed by a convalescence in hospital due to the injuries he sustained there, Cesarini remained with d'Adelswärd-Fersen until the latter's death despite the fact that, over time, passion was replaced by friendship.
 According to Roger Peyrefitte, when Cesarini returned from hospital he remained with d'Adelswärd-Fersen only as a friend and secretary, and d'Adelswärd-Fersen's attempts to continue the sexual relationship were rejected by the then-mature Cesarini.
 By contrast, Ogrinc asserts that this view of Peyrefitte's, apart from not being documented, does not seem realistic, given the preference shown by d'Adelswärd-Fersen for younger boys.

 D'Adelswärd-Fersen died in 1923 from an overdose of cocaine dissolved in a glass of champagne.
-There are indications that d'Adelswärd-Fersen's death may have been suicide, although there has been no unanimity in that explanation.
+There are suggestions that d'Adelswärd-Fersen's death may have been suicide, although there has been no unanimity in that explanation.
 Dr Gatti, the doctor who signed d'Adelswärd-Fersen's death certificate, declared a heart attack as the cause of death.
 This was not inconsistent with an overdose of cocaine.